 The 3 level groups are:

 Each level group (A-B-C) is then divided into two levels: A1+A2, B1+B2 and C1+C2, resulting in a total of 6 language levels.

 A1 – Beginner

 Can understand and use familiar everyday expressions and basic phrases that focus on satisfying concrete needs.
-Can introduce themselves and others, and ask and answer simple questions such as: where you live, where you come from, what kind of people you know and what kind of things you have.
+Can introduce themselves and others, and ask and answer simple questions such as: where they live, where they come from, what kind of people they know and what kind of things they have.
 Can communicate in a simple way in the present and the past, provided conversation partners are ready to help and speak slowly and clearly.

 - The text books for level A1 are usually subdivided into A1.1 and A1.2

 - Official exams for adults from 16+: telc Deutsch A1, Goethe Zertifikat A1: Start Deutsch 1

 - Official exams for young people up to 16: telc Deutsch A1 Junior, Goethe Zertifikat A1: Fit in Deutsch 1